 In what may be a take on the idea of the entry of history into the stasis of the pre-modern, the novel begins with Bolanle’s entry into the household and ends with her departure.
-Bolanle, bringing with her a sophistication which the novel defines as modern and a formal western education, believes she can bring refinement to both the polygamist husband and the wives.
+Bolanle, bringing with her a sophistication that the novel defines as modern and a formal western education, believes she can bring refinement to both the polygamist husband and the wives.
 When Baba Segi belches, Bolanle naively believes that she would “devote a few hours a night to teaching him good manners” (19).
 She also patronisingly takes on the duty of introducing the wives to the niceties of polite conversation.
 The novel, however, leaves considerable doubt around how one should read the character of Bolanle.
 The narrative shifts between third person omniscient and first person narration presenting the histories and points of view of all of the main characters.
-But the story starts and ends with Bolanle entering the household, and a significant eight of twenty eight chapters give voice to Bolanle.
+But the story starts and ends with Bolanle entering the household, and a significant eight of twenty-eight chapters give voice to Bolanle.
 Bolanle appears to be the central character, the one who shows the most development and the one with whom we, as readers, are led to sympathise.
 Yet the wicked, rambunctious humour with which the novel is charged tempts one to read even Bolanle’s character ironically, though she herself is never sent up the way the “traditional” characters are.
 Bolanle’s ingénue, almost missionary commitment to uplifting the Alao household in the ironic context of her “free” choice of a “primitive” polygynous union beggars belief.
 Bolanle defies her authoritarian and controlling mother by eloping with Baba Segi.
 For Bolanle’s mother, polygyny is the choice of uneducated bush-dwellers and educated gold-diggers.
 Bolanle is neither of these.
 Polygyny presents itself to her as a refuge into which she may escape her completely dysfunctional (monogamous, modern) family and her own secret.
 Baba Segi’s home is a troubled place within which to escape and to heal, but which is less troubled than the world outside.
 She needs healing from her rape and abortion that she keeps hidden from everyone.
 As a fifteen-year old schoolgirl, she had been duped into accepting a ride on a rainy day from a Mercedez-driving, branded polo-shirt wearing, predatory young man, part of Africa’s small, new, transnational consumerist class.
 Playing on the idea of conception and childbirth, which is of profound literary and cultural significance in the context, Bolanle compares her violated self with a broken egg.
 When finally she reveals the rape to her mother in an attempt to justify her choice to enter a polygynous household, she says: “Mama, you were living with an empty shell.
 Everything was scraped out of me.
 I was inside out” (150).
 In this context, and as we shall see when this imagery is repeated at the end, the Alao household seems to provide Bolanle with the comfort she needs to become whole.

 Despite the fact that it is Bolanle that needs saving, as soon as she enters the polygynous household, she casts herself as saviour.
 When she is first introduced to the family, her rather self-righteous comment that she “will not give up on them” and “will bring light” to their “darkness” cannot but invite ironic interpretation (22).
 A further irony lies in the outcome where Bolanle does bring light, but not the light of the Enlightenment worldview she anticipates.
 Instead, she brings to light the fact of Baba Segi’s infertility and the other wives’ ambiguous betrayal of and loyalty towards the polygynous union when her own apparent barrenness is medically investigated.